CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Fast dictation helps you build speed, shows you which words need practice, and helps you write easy words faster so you have more time for difficult words.
 Doing all your work at this speed risks penmanship degradation and loss of accuracy.

-Leslie recommends pushing until your accuracy drops to 80%.
+Leslie recommends pushing until your accuracy drops to 80%. (xxx where?)
 I think that's a bit high.
 Use 90% for your overshoot speed, 95% for good-enough, and 98% for practically perfect.
 Adjust a bit depending on the speed-building method and what works for you.

+Once you graduate to Swem's method, use his advice for speeds.

 Work at a variety of speeds, even if you think you only need practice at one speed.
 We are often poor judges of what we actually need.